 On-field decision making

-In the 2018 World Cup for the first time ever, the Video Assistant Referee system is being used to help make near-accurate decisions during games.
+In the FIFA World Cup 2018 for the first time ever, the Video Assistant Referee system is being used to help make near-accurate decisions during games.
 As the game progresses, assistant referees away from the stadium, watch instant replays of incidents.
 Over wireless headsets, they communicate with the referee, advising them on any game-changing incident.
 VAR is supposed to assist referees in four main areas namely goals, penalties, direct red cards and mistaken identity.
 Although the final decision is ultimately made by the referee.

 Electronic Performance & Tracking Systems